Sakinahcr/365-careers-MySQL-course-Project/README.md

 ORDER BY dm.emp_no, calendar_year;
 ```

-#### Finding:
+#### Findings:

 _a.
 From the overall Area chart below we can see blue shaded area is more than orange shaded area.
 This means that total male managers are more than female managers._

 <kbd>![image](https://github.com/Sakinahcr/365-careers-MySQL-course-Project/assets/132161850/3a3533bb-9f04-49b9-962f-8064ddf07081)

 _b.
 Area chart below only filter in the Finance department.
-From the  chart below, we can conclude that in 1995, there are 5 male managers and 4 female managers which sum of 9 managers in Finannce department._
+From the  chart below, we can conclude that in 1995, there are 5 male managers and 4 female managers which sum of 9 managers in Finance department._

 <kbd>![image](https://github.com/Sakinahcr/365-careers-MySQL-course-Project/assets/132161850/40c0ac9f-ccc5-495d-8e29-94e371da6881)